Synovial folds of the elbow

 - lateral olecranon: located posteriorly in the lateral olecranon recess in close relationship to the anconeus muscle

 The posterolateral portion of the radiohumeral synovial fold has been most commonly found on cadaver studies and imaging (86-98%) followed by the anterior synovial fold (67%).
-The lateral synovial fold is apparently rarest and descriptions of the posterior synovial fold in the lateral recess of the olecranon are very variable (28-73%) 1,2.
+The lateral synovial fold is rarest and descriptions of the posterior synovial fold in the lateral recess of the olecranon are very variable (28-73%) 1,2.

 On MRI, synovial folds appear as hypointense meniscoid bands surrounded by synovial fluid 1,2.